 Work history data

 to understand but a difficult one to measure.
-Reliable estimates require
+Reliable estimates require a survey that

-dates of all jobs held by a respondent so that a longitudinal history can be constructed of
+all jobs held by a respondent so that a longitudinal history can be constructed of

 each respondent's work experiences.
-The NLSY97 work history data
+The NLSY97 work history data provide a week-by-

 Interaction between time and age in a longitudinal survey